ROCm/roctracer/README.md

 # ROC-tracer

+> [!IMPORTANT]
+We are phasing out development and support for roctracer/rocprofiler/rocprof/rocprofv2 in favor of rocprofiler-sdk/rocprofv3 in upcoming ROCm releases.
+Going forward, only critical defect fixes will be addressed for older versions of profiling tools and libraries.
+We encourage all users to upgrade to the latest version, rocprofiler-sdk library and rocprofv3 tool, to ensure continued support and access to new features.

 > [!NOTE]
 > The published documentation is available at [ROCTracer](https://rocm.docs.amd.com/projects/roctracer/en/latest/index.html) in an organized, easy-to-read format, with search and a table of contents.